This page has links to helpful resources for:

 Here are some examples of ideas to write down what is important and what helps in making decisions.

-- Easy Read - How I make my decisions form externalby People First
+- Easy Read - How I make my decisions form by People First. external

-- Booklet - Decision-making profile and agreement (PDF) external by Helen Sanderson Associates
+- Decision-making profile and agreement by Helen Sanderson Associates.
+(PDF 172 KB)

-- Booklet - My decision support plan external for supporters of people living with dementia (see page 43)
+- My decision support plan by Cognitive Decline Partnership Centre.
+(PDF 2 MB) For supporters of people living with dementia (see page 43).

 Communication

-- Website - Health Passport external: download a Health Passport where you can write information about how you want people to communicate with you and support you.
-The passport is available in a variety of alt formats.
-By the Health and Disability Commissioner.
+- Health Passport by the Health and Disability Commissioner external: download a Health Passport where you can write information about how you want people to communicate with you and support you.
+The passport is available in a variety of alternate formats.

 End of life